samlobel/RaCT_CF/README.md

 # Ranking-Critical Training for Collaborative Filtering

-This repository implements [Ranking-Critical Training (RaCT) for Collaborative Filtering](https://arxiv.org/abs/1906.04281), accepted in International Conference on Learning Representations (ICLR), 2020.
+This repository implements [Ranking-Critical Training (RaCT) for Collaborative Filtering](https://arxiv.org/abs/1906.04281), accepted in _International Conference on Learning Representations (ICLR), 2020_.

 By using an actor-critic architecture to fine-tune a differentiable collaborative filtering model as shown in (b), we can improve the performance of a variety of MLE-based recommander functions, such as variational auto-encoders in (a).